Kingden1/DENKING-BOT/README.md

 1, Star the repo up there then click Here To  [`FORK`](https://github.com/Kingden1/DENKING-BOT/fork)

-2, TAP ON IBRAHIM TECH APP DOWN THERE
+2, TAP ON DENKING TECH APP DOWN THERE